How Much Does a Franchise Cost?

 Data Sources

 Investment ranges, royalty rates, and fee structures: Franchise Disclosure Documents (FDDs) filed with the U.S. Federal Trade Commission under the FTC Franchise Rule (16 C.F.R.
 Part 436).
 Revenue estimates where available: Item 19 Financial Performance Representations from publicly available FDDs.
 Franchise background information: International Franchise Association (IFA) and publicly available company disclosures.
-Updated March 2026.
+Updated April 2026.